dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 For `fannkuch-redux` Dora is only 3.6 times slower than the Java equivalent running on OpenJDK (version 1.8.0_112), the benchmark results for `binarytrees` are way worse: Dora is 26x slower.
 This is easily explained: `binarytrees` stresses the GC and the current implementation isn't the most efficient.
+We will later look into this in more detail.

 Nevertheless I am satisfied with these numbers.
 Neither did I cheat nor am I expecting these numbers get worse when adding more features.